Portland Metro Area Home Prices

 While Portland’s affordability and overall livability are fueling a robust economic expansion, the in-migration is creating tension.
 Housing prices and rents are both soaring, sidelining many prospective buyers and leaving renters vulnerable to being priced out of the market.
 Thirty percent of all home sales registered by the Regional Multiple Listing Service in Portland in 2014 were all cash, a trend driven by investors and deep-pocketed new arrivals from other West Coast cities.
 The reality is many low and middle-wage Portlanders can’t compete.

 The good news is relief could be in sight.”

-Monthly Newsletters to Track Portland Metro Area Home Prices
+Monthly Newsletters that Track Portland Metro Area Home Prices

 - Moving to Portland Monthly Newsletter Summary report of the Portland metro area housing market to include latest home prices, sales activity, mortgage information, weather data, and more.
 This summary extracts information from the detailed Regional Market Listing Service (RMLS) report for a quick read of the Portland metro area housing market.
 The newsletter is emailed to subscribers mid month.

-- RMLS Report of the Five County Oregon Home Prices For those that want details about the five county (Oregon counties) Portland metro area home prices.
+- RMLS Report of the Five County Portland Metro Area Home Prices For those that want details about the five county (Oregon counties) Portland metro area home prices.
 Published by the Regional Market Listing Service (RMLS) monthly.
 You can download and save this report.
 Reports available from 2009 to present.